 Fibromyalgia (FM) is often categorized as a diagnosis of exclusion, meaning the causes are unknown and a diagnosis is often reached once all other options have been explored and ruled out.
 In its clinical presentation, Fibromyalgia is described as a central sensitivity syndrome with hallmark symptoms related to abnormal processing of the central nervous system.
 New research is uncovering the connection between the central nervous system and the immune system in the inflammatory processes underlying chronic pain, fatigue, and cognitive changes which are classic signs of Fibromyalgia.

 The exact cause of Fibromyalgia is still unknown, but it is believed to be the result of a combination of genetic and environmental factors.
-While there is no one definitive test for Fibromyalgia, the diagnosis is generally made after ruling out other possible causes and taking into account a person's symptoms, medical history, and family history.
+While there is no definitive test for Fibromyalgia, the diagnosis is generally made after ruling out other possible causes and taking into account a person's symptoms, medical history, and family history.

 5 tips for lifestyle changes that can help you with Fibromyalgia